AbakirH/notebook/README.md

 ## Overview
 ### Description
 Notebook is a simple app that allows instructor to post grades to his/her students.
-Students will be able to see their average grade once the grade is posted.
+Students will be able to see their average grades for the class and for each assignment.

 ### App Evaluation